-The All-Party Parliamentary Rowing Group has named the Parliamentary Boat Race trophy to remember the role played by the Group’s inaugural Honorary Secretary, Robin Hulf.
+The All-Party Parliamentary Group for Rowing has named the Parliamentary Boat Race trophy to remember the role played by the Group’s inaugural Honorary Secretary, Robin Hulf.

-The trophy, first fought for in 2006, recognises Hulf’s role in supporting the Parliamentary Rowing Group and his oversight of the Parliamentary Boat Race since the Group’s inception.
+The trophy, first fought for in 2006, recognises Hulf’s role in supporting the All-Party Parliamentary Group for Rowing and his oversight of the Parliamentary Boat Race since the Group’s inception.
 Newly-engraved with the monika “The Robin Hulf Memorial Trophy” it will be raised by either Hendon MP Matthew Offord or Lord Thomas of Gresford, the captains of the Commons and Lords crews.

 “It is entirely fitting for the Group, and Members of both Houses of Parliament to remember Robin in this way, and I very much look forward to defeating the boat of MPs so that I can lift the trophy bearing his name.”